Fagerdahl/wordle-algorithm/documentation/README.md

 Algorithms: algorithmA & algorithmB : AlgorithmA handles letter feedback (correct/misplaced/incorrect), and algorithmB selects a random word based on user-defined settings.

+# client/src/index.js
+This is the React entry point.
+It mounts <App /> into the DOM, and runs in the browser

+# server/index.js
+This is the Node.js backend entry point
+Sets up the Express server and API endpoints, and runs in Node environment (server)